telepresenceio/telepresence/reference/intercepts/index.md

 accept the default, otherwise you must tell Telepresence the correct value.

-When creating an intercept with the `http` mechanism, the traffic-agent sends a `GET /telepresence-http2-check` request to your service and to the process running on your local machine at the port specified in your intercept, in order to determine if they support HTTP/2.
+When creating an intercept with the `http` mechanism, Telepresence must determine the application protocol to use (HTTP/1.1 or HTTP/2).
+If the service's `ports.appProtocol` field is set, it will be used.
+If not, then Telepresence will use the configured [application protocol strategy](../config/#intercept) to determine the protocol.
+The default behavior (`http2Probe` strategy) is to send a `GET /telepresence-http2-check` request to your service in order to determine if it supports HTTP/2.
 This is required for the intercepts to behave correctly.

-If you do not have a service running locally when the intercept is created, the traffic-agent will use the result it got from checking the in-cluster service.
+### TLS

+If the intercepted service expects TLS, then Telepresence must terminate the TLS in order to use the `http` mechanism.
+It is then common to also restore the TLS by originating it again.
+This is controlled using [TLS annotations](../cluster-config/#tls) in the workload.

+Use the `--http-plaintext` flag when doing an intercept when the service in the cluster is using TLS in case you want to use plaintext for the communication with the process on your local workstation.

 ## Supported workloads